 The better you are connected to your audience the better content you can produce because you know what you think, what they enjoy, and what they have in mind.

-If your plan is to make money, then you need to have in mind the revenue potentials of your podcasts.
+If your plan is to make money, then you need to have in mind the revenue potential of your podcasts.

 You do not need to have every sponsorship in mind; however, it is good to start thinking about brands and products that align with your podcasts.
 Having the revenue potential in mind will keep you focused on your ultimate goal.